A generalized configuration model with triadic closure: Review of the Generalized Configuration Model

 \section{Review of the Generalized Configuration Model}

 In this section we review some basic results of the generalized configuration model in \cite{Lee2019}.
-These results will be used to derive Pearson degree correlation function and the clustering coefficient of the CTC model in Section \ref{s:pdcc} and Section \ref{s:cc}, respectively.
+These results will be used to derive Pearson degree correlation coefficient of the GCTC model in Section \ref{s:pdcc} and the clustering coefficient of the GCTC model in Section \ref{s:lcc}.
+We note that the generalized configuration model is a special case of the GCTC model where $c=1, r_1=1$ and $a_d=0$.
+We drop subscripts and use notation $b$, $q$, and $h(i)$ to denote the number of blocks, the fraction of type 1 stubs, and the permutation function of block $i$, respectively.

-The following assumption is crucial to the analysis. \bassum{1} The degree distribution $\{p_k\}$ is said to satisfy this assumption if one can find mutually disjoint sets $H_1, H_2, \ldots, H_{b}$, such that
+Let $Z$ be the degree of a randomly selected vertex in the generalized configuration network.
+Then, the pmf of $Z$ is $\{p_k\}$ and \beq{def-Z} \ex[Z]=\sum_{k=0}^\infty k p_k. \eeq The following assumption is crucial to the analysis.
+This assumption is stringent.
+We refer readers to \cite{Lee2019} for additional information on this assumption. \bassum{1} The degree distribution $\{p_k\}$ is said to satisfy this assumption if one can find mutually disjoint sets $H_1, H_2, \ldots, H_{b}$, such that